openshift/origin/docs/proposals/organizations.md

 ## Default Policy
-org-admins should have power somewhere between a cluster-admin and a project-admin.
+org-owners should have power somewhere between a cluster-admin and a project-admin.
 Since the idea of an Organization doesn't scope cleanly, we can make use of the `attributeRestrictions` to run custom logic for a cluster-scoped rule.
-We can create a `ClusterRoleBinding` to `system:authenticated` that allows a `ClusterRole` with the correct access to every project that the is owned by a Organization that the user is an org-admin for.
-That makes it impossible for an org-admin to accidentally (or intentionally) remove his powers on a project.
+We can create a `ClusterRoleBinding` to `system:authenticated` that allows a `ClusterRole` with the correct access to every project that the is owned by a Organization that the user is an org-owner for.
+That makes it impossible for an org-owner to accidentally (or intentionally) remove his powers on a project.

 ## Project ownership